What is Prescriptive Analytics for Channel Sales?

 4. Implementation

-3. Develop Models: Build analytical models using algorithms.
-These models identify patterns and relationships.
+- Develop Models: Build analytical models using algorithms.
+Identifying patterns and relationships is a function of these models.

-4. Generate Recommendations: The models suggest specific actions.
-These actions aim to solve the defined problem.
+- Generate Recommendations: The models suggest specific actions.
+Aiming to solve the defined problem is the purpose of these actions.

-6. Monitor and Refine: Track results and refine models.
-This ensures continuous improvement.
+- Monitor and Refine: Track results and refine models.
+Continuous improvement is ensured through this process.

 5. Best Practices vs Pitfalls